 6. Keep Burnout in Check

 Constant overwork is a motivation-killer.
-Know your employees’ capabilities and assign work accordingly.
+Watch for signs of overworked employees, and know your employees’ capabilities and assign work accordingly.
 Most employees now seek true work-life balance.
 Research says that reducing workplace stress levels increases productivity.

 7. Give Them Meaning